FractalBlocks/Fractal/README.md

   - Type functions
   - Catch syntax errors and a few bugs
 - Hot-swapping: Live develop your application with no state loss.
 It gives you a nice developer experience.
-- JS Bundling / Loading: [FuseBox](https://github.com/fuse-box/fuse-box) :fire::fire::fire:, we love it! is fast, clear and powerful ... oh I miss that it's fast .. well, it's blazingly fast, let's try it!
+- JS Bundling / Loading: [FuseBox](https://github.com/fuse-box/fuse-box) :fire::fire::fire: We love it! is fast, clear and powerful ...
+Oh!
+I said it's fast? ..
+Well, it's blazingly fast, let's try it!

 ## Features